First look

 Blank record

-Data entry can be made in a number of ways.
+Data entry can be made in several ways.
 If you know the botanical name of the plant species, type it in, then work your way down the list of fields.
 It is ok to leave a field blank.

-The categories you see associated with a filed are under your control.
-The figure below shows the drop down list of categories in the Plant Type field.
+The categories you see associated with a field are under your control.
+The figure below shows the drop-down list of categories in the Plant Type field.

 Hardenbergia

-Clicking on the Basic Data drop down menu and then on plant type bring up a list of categories for this plant type field as shown below.
-This basic plant type editor gives you the opportunity to rename options or create new ones.
+Clicking on the Basic Data drop-down menu and then on plant type brings up a list of categories for this plant type field, as shown below.
+This basic plant-type editor allows you to rename options or create new ones.
 Our aim is not to force terms that you are not comfortable with.
 Some users in the Northern Hemisphere prefer to separate species into deciduous and evergreen and have several height categories for each.
 Remember, the whole aim of SppDb is for the software to work the way you work using terms you understand.

 Plant Type

 When it comes to the image you want to store for the species, click “Load Image” and browse to the location on your computer where the image is stored.
-We store ours on a server drive (G:) and in a folder called photolibrary, a sub folder called plants and finally further sub folder named the same as the plant species.
+We store ours on a server drive (G:) and in a folder called photo library, a subfolder called plants and a further subfolder named the same as the plant species.
 Once selected, the image will be loaded.
 SppDb copes with images in either landscape or portrait mode.
 The image below shows the result of adding Agapanthus praecox to an SppDb database.
-You can store images from the Internet (and you might choose to do that if you have permission to use those images in your professional work), but we like to store our own photos (edited to a size appropriate for CAD drafting) in the data file.
+You can store images from the Internet (and you might choose to do that if you have permission to use those images in your professional work).
+Still, we like to store our photos (edited to a size appropriate for CAD drafting) in the data file.

 Agapanthus

-The categories in other fields can be adjusted in a similar fashion.
-The figure below shows us in the process of changing a description in the ornamental features field from Attractive Fall colour to Autumn Leaves.
-Both mean the same but we prefer the latter description.
+The categories in other fields can be adjusted similarly.
+The figure below shows us changing a description in the ornamental features field from Attractive Fall Colour to Autumn Leaves.
+Both mean the same, but we prefer the latter description.

 Autumn Leaves

 You might want to add compound descriptors to a field.
-For example, Wisteria sinensis is used as an arbor species, but also works well as a standard specimen.
-The figure below shows that we have added a compound descriptor for just that purpose.
+For example, Wisteria sinensis is used as an arbour species but works well as a standard specimen.
+The figure below shows that we added a compound descriptor for that purpose.

 Landscape Uses